 The Controversy and Current Research

 Despite anecdotal reports and preliminary studies suggesting benefits, scientific evidence supporting microdosing as a reliable addiction therapy is limited.
-Rigorous research is crucial to validate its safety, efficacy, and establish appropriate dosing protocols.
+Rigorous research is crucial to validate its safety and efficacy and to establish appropriate dosing protocols.

 Legal and Ethical Considerations

 The legality of using psychedelic substances remains a complex issue, with many being heavily regulated or illegal in non-research settings.
-This regulatory landscape presents challenges for both the adoption of microdosing in clinical practice and the pursuit of further research.
+This regulatory landscape poses challenges for both the adoption of microdosing in clinical practice and for further research.

 The Howard Street Method: A Tailored Approach to Opioid Use Disorder